linode/docs/docs/networking/diagnostics/netcat/netcat.md

 ### Transferring Entire Directories Using netcat

-You already know how to transfer single files using `netcat`.
-This section will explain how to transfer entire directories using
+ This section will explain how to transfer entire directories using `netcat`.
-`netcat`.
 Imagine that you wish to transfer the `var` directory that resides under your home directory.
 You can do that as follows:

     tar -cvf - ~/var | nc -vv -l 127.0.0.1 -p 1234